Always wanted to live in a foreign country but not sure how to go about it?

 On my exploratory trip I got to feel the city.
 I learned there would be a way to build a community of friends so I wouldn’t be alone.
 The climate allowed me to spend long days wandering around the town and walk myself back to health.

 Cuenca created a happiness in me.
 Nightly fireworks sparkled in the sky.
 Women danced in long, velvet, embroidered skirts in non-stop parades.
 Families gathered in Parque Calderon sharing ice cream cones.
 Ecuador provided a simple life where I could restore what was lost and live again.

 I found I could have two homes.
 In Florida, I have the love of my family and lifelong friends.
 But in Ecuador, I found respite and, eventually, myself.

 It was that first step off the plane in Cuenca that was my “aha” moment.
 When the cool air hit my face, it “felt right.”
 And really, on an exploratory trip, that’s what you should be looking for.

-Kathleen Evans, IL Costa Rica Correspondent
+Kathleen Evans, IL contributor in Costa Rica

 I grew up in a household where we had regular “family meetings” presided by my father.
 In the early days, it was a dictatorship, but as his offspring grew older, it became closer to democracy, giving all attendees a voice.
 We covered financial planning and banking, social and educational scheduling, vacations, problem-solving, etc. It wasn’t as horrible as you might be thinking…okay, sometimes it was.
 But ultimately, what I learned from these meetings helped develop my foundation for living overseas successfully.